DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 #### Unlabeled in domain training set

 This set contains **14412** clips.
 The clips are selected such that the distribution per class (based on Audioset annotations) is close to the distribution in the labeled set.
 However, given the uncertainty on Audioset labels, this distribution might not be exactly similar.

+For more information regarding the dataset, please refer to the [previous year DCASE Challenge website][dcase_21_dataset].

 ## Training
 We provide three baselines for the task: